-The Difference Between Net and Gross Income
+What Is the Difference Between Net and Gross Income?

-Financial reporting can be complex, but understanding the types of income can help assess a company's performance.
-Whether your small business prepares an income statement once a year or once a quarter, you need to know the difference between your net and gross income – two numbers that are vital indicators of the health of a business.
+Financial reporting can be complex, but knowing the types of income can help assess a company's performance.
+Whether your small business prepares an income statement once a year or once a quarter, the computed net and gross income are two numbers that often provide important information about company performance and overall management.

 Some other common business expenses include: